sarg3nt/certified-kubernetes-security-specialist/04 Supply Chain Security/05 Scan Images for Know Vulnerabilities.md

 ## What is a CVE

 Common Vulnerabilities and Exposures (CVE)
-A central database that anyone can submit vulnerabilities and exposures to.
-Each CVE gets a unique identifier.
+A central database that anyone can submit vulnerabilities and exposures to
+Each CVE gets a unique identifier

 What kind of bugs get CVEs?
 Usually one of the following:
 - Anything that lets an attacker bypass security and do something they should not be able to